Media

 Bovine Leather

 Using the ReFED impact calculator, the LHCA found that one tonne of hides in a landfill generates more than 13 tonnes of CO₂ equivalent.
-On a global scale, discarded hides thus contribute to more than 40 million tonnes of CO₂ equivalent emissions each year (link LHCA article)
+On a global scale, discarded hides thus contribute to more than 40 million tonnes of CO₂ equivalent emissions each year."

 To put this into perspective: